xdmushui/partner-center-sdk/develop/create-scheduled-changes.md

 > [!Note]
 > New Commerce changes are currently available only to partners who are part of the M365/D365 new commerce experience technical preview.

-Creating scheduled changes allows you to modify your subscription upon it's next renewal.
+Creating scheduled changes allows you to modify your subscription, automatically, when the next renewal occurs.
 By scheduling changes, you can choose to increase or decrease the number of licenses, modify the billing term and frequency, and even choose to upgrade the SKU.
-Scheduled changes allows you to make modifications to your subscription on renewal, rather than immediately.
+Scheduling changes allows you to make modifications to your subscription on renewal, rather than immediately during the current term.

 ## Prerequisites